-In accordance with clause 99 of the Bye-laws of the Company, Mr. Cheng King Cheung, Dr. Loke Yu alias Loke Hoi Lam and Mr. Mak Shiu Chung, Godfrey, who have been longest in office since their last elections and will retire by rotation at the AGM.
+In accordance with clause 99 of the Bye-laws of the Company, Mr. Cheng Yung Pun, Mr. Tse Kam Wah and Mr. Tsang Chung Wa, who have been longest in office since their last elections and will retire by rotation at the AGM.
+In accordance with clause 91 of the Bye-Laws of the Company, Mr. Chui Ka Hing will retire at the AGM.

 The retiring directors have indicated that they will offer themselves to be eligible for re-election at the AGM.
-Separate resolution will be proposed at 2021 annual general meeting for the re-election of Dr. Loke Yu alias Loke Hoi Lam and Mr. Mak Shiu Chung, Godfrey, being INEDs for more than 9 years.
+Separate resolution will be proposed at 2022 annual general meeting.